Why we worked in China

 4,000+

-Our expert training team has trained over 4,000 child welfare staff.
+Our expert team trained over 4,000 child welfare staff.

 249

-Care for Children has trained 249 residential care institutions.
+Care for Children trained 249 residential care institutions.

 2

-Care for Children has influenced the implementation of two pieces of child welfare legislation.
+Care for Children influenced the implementation of two pieces of child welfare legislation.